 Discuss method(s) for verifying the adequacy of corrective actions.

-Discuss with your supervisorthe person designatedthe overall effectiveness of a licensee’s corrective actions as it relates to emergency preparedness following a review of corrective action documentation, interviews, and/or performance observation during an event, emergency drill, or exercise.
+Discuss with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness inspector the overall effectiveness of a licensee’s corrective actions as it relates to emergency preparedness following a review of corrective action documentation, interviews, and/or performance observation during an event, emergency drill, or exercise.

 TASKS: